XEMBC-AM

 XEMBC-AM is a radio station on 1190 AM in Mexicali, Baja California, Mexico.
-It is owned by Grupo Cadena and is currently silent.
+It airs as a Regional Méxican music format, known as Norteñísima.
+It is operated by Esquina 32.

 History

 XEYW-AM received its first concession on November 16, 1964.
 It was owned by Mario Marcos Mayans, the founder of Cadena Baja California and broadcast as a 250-watt daytimer.
-By the end of the decade the callsign had been changed to XEMBC-AM.
+By the end of the decade, the call sign had been changed to XEMBC-AM.

-On May 22, 2022 XEMBC-AM went off the air and its programming is online-only.
+On May 22, 2022, all Grupo Cadena stations ceased broadcasting on AM, becoming online-only stations.
+It did not begin coming back on the air until April 2023, after the Cadena stations were sold to a consortium related to Tijuana news website Esquina 32.